 While this method is extremely easy to implement, it leaves the solution vulnerable:

 - What happens when the DB is under migration?
-Write is blocked
+Writing is blocked.

 - And how do we meet scale?
 Bursts of data?